FAU-Analytical-Paleo/Analytical-Palaeobiology/README.md

 ## Homework/Projects

 All homework are listed within the [Course Outline](#course-outline).
 As part of the course assignment, you will need to come up with your own project.
+More information on the course assignment can be found [here](#project-work)

 ### Workflow for homework/assignments